schulle4u/yellow-helloworld/README.md

 ## Developer

 **TODO:** *Make your own extension based on this example.
 Have a look inside your `system/extensions` folder.
 Edit files that start with `helloworld`.
-You can edit the language settings in file `helloworld.txt`, which extends the existing language settings.
+You can edit the language settings in file `helloworld.txt`.
 You can put additional files into your `system/layouts` folder and `system/themes` folder.
 [Learn more about the API for developers](https://datenstrom.se/yellow/help/api-for-developers).*

 Example.
 [Get help](https://datenstrom.se/yellow/help/).